 Partners in medical education.
-The new Pain Management and Opioids modules within NEJM Knowledge+ Internal Medicine Board Review and Family Medicine Board Review are offered in partnership with Boston University School of Medicine’s Safer/Competent Opioid Prescribing Education (SCOPE of Pain) program.
-Thanks to an unrestricted educational grant as part of the FDA’s mandated Risk Evaluation and Mitigation Strategy (REMS) program, NEJM Knowledge+ is able to make this new CME module available for free.
+The Pain Management and Opioids modules within NEJM Knowledge+ Internal Medicine Board Review and Family Medicine Board Review are offered in partnership with Boston University School of Medicine’s Safer/Competent Opioid Prescribing Education (SCOPE of Pain) program.
+Thanks to an unrestricted educational grant as part of the FDA’s mandated Risk Evaluation and Mitigation Strategy (REMS) program, NEJM Knowledge+ is able to make this CME module available for free.

 Disclosure of support

 This activity is supported by an independent educational grant from the Opioid Analgesic REMS Program Companies.
 Please see https://ce.opioidanalgesicrems.com/RpcCEUI/rems/pdf/resources/List_of_RPC_Companies.pdf for a listing of REMS Program Companies.
 This activity is intended to be fully compliant with the Opioid Analgesic REMS education requirements issued by the US Food and Drug Administration.